The Radio Glen Twin Line TBU Telebalance Unit

 2019 Update

-The ETAL modules are long since gone and had a nasty habit of failing for no reason after some years in service.
-This should not stop you from being a bit brave and adapting a cheap desk 'phone bought from Argos though, as long as all the audio is electrically isolated using decent telecoms grade isolating transformers and telecoms relays for hook control and ring signal detection.
-Unless you have £4000 already, in which case just buy one.
-Or you could modify a mobile phone, which no-doubt has its own interesting elephant traps to look out for.
-But I wouldn't know anything about that, right? :)
+The non-availability of telephone interface modules should not stop you from being a bit brave and adapting a good quality old BT British Telecom desk phone for this purpose.
+If you can find a DTMF type, you could put a keypad on the front panel for dialling out.
+As long as all the audio is electrically isolated using decent telecoms grade isolating transformers and telecoms relays for hook control and ring signal detection, there's no real difficulty.
+Unless you have £4000 already, in which case just buy a TBU off the shelf.
+Or you could modify a mobile phone headset and use a mobile, which no-doubt has its own interesting elephant traps to look out for.
+But I wouldn't know anything about that, right?
+BBC Radio 4 have developed a habit on some national radio programmes of pointing a microphone at a mobile phone with its crappy little internal speaker to put callers on-air.
+There's not much that I can say about that within the boundaries of common politeness.
+"Oh no, Sorry, The line's gone down."
+Again!

-general email address
+Henry's general email address:https://www.interestingelectronics.com/email_addy_grey.jpg

 Navigate Up